 At various times during the year, RBS offers about 30 five-day, non-credit courses on topics concerning old and rare books, manuscripts, and special collections.
-The majority of courses take place in Charlottesville, but courses are also offered in New York City, Baltimore, and Washington, DC.
+The majority of courses take place in Charlottesville, but courses are also offered in New York City, Baltimore, Philadelphia, New Haven, and Washington, DC.

 The educational and professional prerequisites for RBS courses vary.
 Some courses are broadly directed toward antiquarian booksellers, book collectors, bookbinders, conservators, teachers, and professional and avocational students of the history of books and printing.
 Others are primarily intended for archivists and for research and rare book librarians and curators.

-Most Rare Book School courses are limited to twelve or fewer students, who make a full-time commitment to any course they attend, from 8:30 or 9 am through 5 pm, Monday - Friday; in Baltimore, Washington, and Charlottesville, most students also attend an informal dinner and orientation on the Sunday evening before their first class on Monday.
+Most Rare Book School courses are limited to twelve or fewer students, who make a full-time commitment to any course they attend, from 8:30 or 9 am through 5 pm, Monday–Friday; in Baltimore, Washington, and Charlottesville, most students also attend an orientation on the Sunday evening before their first class on Monday.
 In addition to the formal daytime classes, there is an optional early evening public lecture (usually on Monday night), and (especially in Charlottesville) other bookish events throughout the week of the RBS session.

 Admission to RBS courses is on a rolling basis.
 The first round of admit decisions for each course is made three months before the course begins.
-Admission decisions are emailed to successful applicants, and admissions packets (containing an admission letter, a travel guide, and [for Baltimore and Charlottesville] a local map) are put into the US post.
+Admission decisions are emailed to successful applicants, and admission letters are put into the US post.
 Applications received thereafter are processed immediately.

 If you have further questions, or were unable to download a copy of an application form, please write Rare Book School, PO Box 400103, University of Virginia, Charlottesville, VA 22904-4103; fax 434-924-8824; ; or telephone 434-924-8851.